dfranklin02/SRL/docs/pages/motivation/mastery_orientation.md

 The scenarios below illustrate some potential obstacles that may arise when learners have beliefs performance orientation beliefs, as well as how mastery orientation beliefs can help you overcome these obstacles.

 <div markdown="span" class="alert alert-danger" role="alert"><i class="fa fa-exclamation-circle"></i> <b>FIXED:</b>
 Janet and Rick are classmates in an Introductory Psychology course.
 With the midterm exam just a week away, both learners are spending a lot of time studying, but for very different reasons.
 Both want to get good grades because of their desire to do well in school.
-However, Rick indicates, “This material is fascinating, and I really want to master the basics so that I can take a more advanced course next semester.” **[Mastery Orientation]** Janet, on the other hand, says to herself, “I better do well on this exam so that I don't come across as dumb or stupid.” **[Performance orientation]**
+However, Rick indicates, “This material is fascinating, and I really want to master the basics so that I can take a more advanced course next semester.”
+[Mastery Orientation] Janet, on the other hand, says to herself, “I better do well on this exam so that I don't come across as dumb or stupid.”
+[Performance Orientation]
 </div>

 **Key thought:** The distinction between Mastery and Performance Orientation may seem like a minor thing, but it is actually quite important.
 For Rick, learning is often fun and interesting, whereas for Janet, it can be anxiety-provoking and overwhelming.
 When challenged, Rick will likely persist but Janet will avoid and give up.